-Dr. Richard Montgomery Recognized as PLTW Administrator Teacher of the Year
+Dr. Richard Montgomery Recognized By PLTW

 Superintendent of Star City Schools Dr. Richard Montgomery received the highest honor given to administrators – the PLTW National Administrator of the Year – Wednesday at Project Lead The Way’s (PLTW) PLTW Summit 2016.